Keerthanapri/Todo-List/README.md

 Click the ❌ button to remove a task.

-License

-This project is licensed under the MIT License
+License:-This project is licensed under the MIT License